 In order to test whether the interaction between self-affirmation and secularism representation on prejudice is moderated by the religious group (Muslims or Christians), we examined the three-way interaction between these variables.
-The three-way interaction was/was not significant, F(X, XXX) = X.XX, p = .XXX, p = .XXX.
-[Pairwise comparisons will only be tested if the three-way interaction is significant].
+The three-way interaction was not significant, F(2, 596) = 0.202, p = .818, $\eta_p^2 = .001$.